The Historic Centre

-Fridays and Saturdays bring evening adventures, extended hours and reduced pricing!
-From busting history’s myths, to hearing surprising stories and exploring rarely-seen spaces, stay late for fun night programs.
+Fridays and Saturdays bring evening adventures and new perspectives on the Pleasant Hill story.
+From busting history’s myths, to hearing surprising tales and exploring rarely-seen spaces, stay late for engaging evening and after-dark programs.
 Visit the event calendar for details.

-Jump on board the horse-drawn wagon or take a hay ride around The Historic Centre every weekend, from April through October.
+Take a hayride around The Historic Centre every weekend, from September through October.
 Tickets are available for purchase at the Welcome Center!